-In 2019, these five bottling partners combined represented 40 percent of the total unit case volume the company sold.
+In 2019, these five bottling partners represented 40 percent of the total unit case volume the company sold.

 “The bottler’s agreements generally authorize the bottlers to prepare, package, distribute and sell Company Trademark Beverages in authorized containers in an identified territory.
 The bottler is obligated to purchase its entire requirement of concentrates or syrups for the designated Company Trademark Beverages from the Company or Company-authorized suppliers.”

 Coca-Cola typically agrees to refrain from selling or distributing, or from authorized third parties to sell or distribute, the Company Trademark Beverages throughout the identified territory, to guarantee bottling partner exclusivity under that territory and product.

 For instance, in 2019, Coca-Cola spent $4.4 billion in promotional and marketing programs with bottling partners.

-model">Coca-Cola short-term chain, long-term franchise-model
+Coca-Cola’s short-term chain, long-term franchise-model

 Indeed, in most cases, Coca-Cola leverages a network of independent bottling partners.

-It does that either to enable the entry in a local market, by leveraging on Coca-Cola’s group resources or to maintain control on the bottling partner.
+It does that either to enable entry into a local market by leveraging Coca-Cola’s group resources or to maintain control of the bottling partner.

-In the long-term Coca-Cola will divest its stake as the bottling partner operations take off, thus enabling Coca-Cola to keep its capital requirements low, while keeping a minor stake in the bottling partner, thus guaranteeing control and cooperation.
+In the long-term, Coca-Cola will divest its stake as the bottling partner operations take off, thus enabling Coca-Cola to keep its capital requirements low while keeping a minor stake in the bottling partner, thus guaranteeing control and cooperation.

-Where in the short-term Coca-Cola acts as a chain of bottling companies.
-In the long-term, it acts more like franchising, where bottling partners are kept mostly independent, yet tied to the Coca-Cola brand.
+Where in the short term, Coca-Cola acts as a chain of bottling companies.
+Long-term, it acts more like franchising, where bottling partners are kept mostly independent yet tied to the Coca-Cola brand.

-This mixed distribution system of owned and non-owned bottling partners is the Coca-Cola system which sold 30.3 billion unit cases by 2019.
-Trademark Coca-Cola accounted for 43 percent of U.S. unit case volume.
+This mixed distribution system of owned and non-owned bottling partners is the Coca-Cola system which sold 30.3 billion unit cases in 2019.

 Re-franchising or “going franchise”

-For instance, in 2019, Coca-Cola acquired the controlling interests in bottling operations in Zambia, Kenya, and Eswatini.
+For instance, in 2019, Coca-Cola acquired controlling interests in bottling operations in Zambia, Kenya, and Eswatini.

 In some cases, it might keep a minor equity stake to keep more control over the operations.

 In 2018, for instance, Coca-Cola had a few hundred million in proceeds as it re-franchised its Canadian and Latin American bottling operations.

 This is how Coca-Cola represents its system:

-Therefore, Coca-Cola makes money by selling its concentrate to bottling partners (they must place a full order for the concentrate available in that territory as part of the bottling agreement).
+Therefore, Coca-Cola makes money by selling its concentrate to bottling partners (they must place an entire order for the concentrate available in that territory as part of the bottling agreement).

 The graphic below gives a good picture of the overall process and strategy which has been implemented since 2006: